travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 * *pushes* which build your feature branch and appear in the *Build History* tab of your repository.

-* *pull requests* wihch build the future merge result of your feature branch against its target and appear in the *Pull Requests* tab of your repository.
+* *pull requests* which build the future merge result of your feature branch against its target and appear in the *Pull Requests* tab of your repository.

 ![Auto cancellation setting](/images/autocancellation.png "Auto cancellation setting")